hpc2n/sphinx-lesson-template/content/task-basics-1.rst

 In the earlier examples, **each thread in the team created a task**.
 This is sometimes very convenient as the need for new tasks might arise gradually.
-However, it is more likely that we want to generate the tasks graph in a centralized manner, i.e. **only one thread should generate the task**.
+However, it is more likely that we want to generate the task graph in a centralized manner, i.e. **only one thread should generate the task**.
 This can be accomplished by combining the :code:`parallel` and :code:`single` constructs:

 .. code-block:: c